 As previously stated, in Kubrick's films, characters are often submitted to extremes of mental violence for the supposed purpose of making them conform or saving them from some defect or action of their own, the question being whether this is ever justified, and are actions free will or a clockwork predetermination.

 Bill's seeming misstep was the curiosity that compelled him to visit Somerton.
 It's the attraction of the forbidden, and the prospect of seeing women the pianist describes as the like he's never seen elsewhere.
 He made a grab for the password that would get him into Somerton, but it was also one that fell in his lap, as if predetermined to do so.
 For Bill was invited.
 His attendance was decided.
-So too with Danny's entry into Room 237.
+So too with Danny's entry into room 237.
 He was warned to not go in it but then he received a personally engraved invitation with the lure of the yellow ball that his father had been slamming around the lodge.

 In Full Metal Jacket the characters are re-educated in the Marines, suffering mental violence for the supposed sake of their own survival, even though they are told that should they die their deaths as individuals will not matter.
 Here, Danny and Wendy will be increasingly depicted as needing re-education for the hotel's sake.
 The American flag is seen again and again in the film, the white man's burden has just been referred to, the right to the forcible education of those considered heathen and living in the dark, of those who have not subjected themselves to the right rule.
 In The Shining the servants have the great responsibility of keeping the world of their Betters in good working order, which means quelling all protest in themselves and others.

 In the newscast Dick watches as he begins his shining, the child in the stroller may represent Danny, linked here with with the police lights, the school bus, Danny threatened by his former schoolteacher father.
 When Jack was finally relating his story of what had happened to Danny, how he had dislocated his shoulder, it was over Danny having strewn some of Jack's school papers on the floor, Danny just having entered preschool himself.
-That the papers were strewn about the floor suggested a disregard for them.
+For Jack, that the papers were strewn about the floor suggested a disregard for them, and for him.
 Even if not an intentional rebellion, Danny has a lack of comprehension for ideas vital to Jack's idea of self and his place in the universe, and so at the Overlook we have Jack, the former schoolteacher, greatly concerned with Danny's "education", with ensuring he conforms to his own ideals and desires, ideals and desires that are shared by the lodge.

 And, all the while, the preoccupation is the real Oedipal concern and question concerning what is mechanical destiny and what is free will?
 That is a thread which runs through all these films.